alekshura/PhD/README.md

 Intensive experimental studies of SHE cause a fast increase of spectroscopic data for nuclei from these region.
-The data comes almost exclusively from measurements of \alpha-particle energies appearing in alpha-decay chains, mainly of odd-*A* nuclei.
+The data comes almost exclusively from measurements of *alpha*-particle energies appearing in alpha-decay chains, mainly of odd-*A* nuclei.
 Gamma-spectroscopic studies, which are also intensive in recent years, are done for lighter nuclei (up to rutherfordium, *Z*=104) and only approach